benckx/ouistiti/README.md

 # About

-A basic camera system to for a management game.
+A basic camera system for a management game.

 ![https://www.youtube.com/watch?v=s6HhQtTJuFI](images/demo.png)